Learn to use our external dynamic content block to add content to your campaigns through a URL endpoint.

 This article assumes you have your URL endpoint set up and ready to go.

-Adding an external dynamic content block to your campaign
+Add an external dynamic content block to your campaign

-Setting up your external dynamic content block
+Set up an external dynamic content block

 Examples of valid URL endpoints